Lughnizaid/Project-4-Techdegree-Treehouse/README.md

 </ul>
 <br>
 <h3>Conclusion</h3>
 <p>After completing the project, I have the skills of Sass micro-framework to quickly prototype other websites and build a "mobile-first" approach.
 This project makes me realized that SASS help the developer to code CSS in an efficient and smarter way.
-SASS also help the develoepr to organize the CSS while building bigger project</p>.
+SASS also help the developer to organize the CSS while building bigger project</p>.